Note: This document references views and actions that are only available to Echo Administrators

 - Individual Assignment Scores: While it is possible to enable a grade passback structure to automatically keep the SIS up to date, there are some limitations.
 In most cases, individual assignment data from Echo will not be synced with your SIS.
 The nature of the Multi-Outcome Scoring gradebook in Echo does not have an equivalent in most SISs.
-Only the current/final grade will be transferred to the SIS.
+Only the current/final course grade will be transferred to the SIS.

 - Integrated Courses: Many schools integrate courses (two ore more courses combined and treated like a single course).
 If these courses are separate in the SIS, you may have to create and manage the integrated courses manually.
 The more accurately the data in the SIS reflects the actual student schedule, the less manual manipulation will be required.

 - Base/Derivative Course: In most cases, an SIS sync with Echo will create the expected base and derivative course structure.
 At the same time, more creative implementations of the base and derivative may not be possible in an automated sync.
 Many schools who want to take full advantage of Echo’s master and derivative course functionality may not wish to automatically generate courses based on the SIS course list.
 Users may want to have more flexibility than that approached would allow...

 Option One: OneRoster

 Echo's OneRoster Sync supports the rostering of users, courses, enrollments, and observers(parents) through the IMS OneRoster specification.

 About OneRoster: OneRoster is an IMS Global Learning Consortium specification for exchanging data between systems.
 Commonly, this exchange will happen between the student information system (SIS) and the learning management system (LMS).
 Echo supports OneRoster 1.1.